Current members of Quality and Standards Committee

 - monitoring Schools' decisions on extenuating circumstances claims

-- being prepared to act as members of working groups established by the University’s Education and Student Experience Committee and to assist the University’s Assistant Pro-Vice-Chancellor (APVC) for Teaching & Learning in communicating with Schools on teaching and learning developments
+- being prepared to act as members of working groups established by the University’s Education and Student Experience Committee and to assist the University’s Assistant Pro-Vice-Chancellor (APVC) for Teaching and Curriculum Leadership in communicating with Schools on teaching and learning developments

 All Schools are expected to recognise their member of QSC's contribution to the University in their assignment of staff workloads.